 After the Daishonin's death, only Nikko Shonin carried on his mentor's fearless spirit and actions for kosen-rufu.
 Based on his awareness as the Daishonin's successor, Nikko Shonin continued to speak out against slander of the Law and to remonstrate with the government authorities.
-He treasured every one of the Daishonin's writings, referring to them by the honorific name Gosho (honorable writings), and encouraged all disciples to read and study them as the sacred scripture for the Latter Day of the Law.
+He treasured every one of the Daishonin's writings, referring to them by the honorific name Gosho (honourable writings), and encouraged all disciples to read and study them as the sacred scripture for the Latter Day of the Law.
 He also fostered many outstanding disciples who exerted themselves in Buddhist practice and study.

-A Timeline of Nichiren Daishonin's Life 1222 February 16: Born in Kataumi, Tojo Village, Nagasa District, Awa Province (today, part of Chiba Prefecture) (Age 1) -at that time in Japan, as soon as a child was born, he or she was considered to be 1 year old) 1253 (Age 32) April 28: Declares the establishment of his teaching at Seicho-ji, a temple in Awa Province 1260 (Age 39) July 16: Submits "On Establishing the Correct Teaching for the Peace of the Land" to retired regent Hojo Tokiyori-his first official remonstration with the sovereign.
-Soon after, attacked by Nembutsu believers who tried to take his life (known as Matsubagayatsu Persecution).
-1261 (Age 40) May 12: Exiled to Izu Peninsula
+A Timeline of Nichiren Daishonin's Life 1222 February 16: Born in Kataumi, Tojo Village, Nagasa District, Awa Province of Chiba Prefecture) (Age 1)-at that time in Japan, as soon as a child was born, he or she we to be 1 year old) 1253 (Age 32) April 28: Declares the establishment of his teaching at Seicho-ji, a temporary Province 1260 (Age 39) as considered le in Awa the Land' to

-1264 (Age 43) November 11: Komatsubara Persecution 1268 (Age 47) May 12:Sends eleven letters of remonstration to key figures in Kamakura 1271 (Age 50) September 12: Tatsunokuchi Persecution.
-Thereafter begins inscribing the Gohonzon forhis disciples October 10: Sado Exile begins 1272 (Age 51) January 16-17: Tsukahara Debate February: Revolt breaks out in Kyoto and Kamakura; writes "The Opening of the Eyes" 1273 (Age 52) April 25: Writes "The Object of Devotion for Observing the Mind" 1274 (Age 53) March 26: Returns to Kamakura from Sado April 8: Meets Hei no Saemon; predicts Mongols will attack Japan within the year May 17: Takes up residence at Mount Minobu October: Mongol forces invade the southern island of Kyushu 1279 (Age 58) September 21: Twenty farmers arrested for their beliefs 1281 (Age 60) May: Mongols invade Kyushu a second time 1282 (Age 61) October 13: Dies at the residence of Ikegami Munenaka at Ikegami in Musashi Province
+(Age 1)-at that time in Japan, as soon as a child was born, he or she w to be 1 year old) (Age 32) April 28: Declares the establishment of his teaching at Seicho-ji, a temp Province (Age 39) le in Awa the Land' to

+to be 1 year old) 1253 (Age 32) April 28: Declares the establishment of his teaching at Seicho-ji, a temperovince 1260 (Age 39) le in Awa the Land' to

+1253 (Age 32) April 28: Declares the establishment of his teaching at Seicho-ji, a temperature province 1260 (Age 39) the Land' to

+April 28: Declares the establishment of his teaching at Seicho-ji, a temperovince (Age 39) the Land' to

+April 28: Declares the establishment of his teaching at Seicho-ji, a temperovince (Age 39) the Land' to

+Province 1260 (Age 39) the Land' to

+1260 (Age 39)

+· • ·

+· • ·

+July 16: Submits 'On Establishing the Correct Teaching for the Peace of vereign.
+Soon

+retired regent Hojo Tokiyori-his first official remonstration with the so

+after, attacked by Nembutsu believers who tried to take his life (known as

+Matsubagayatsu Persecution).

+1261 (Age 40)

+May 12: Exiled to Izu Peninsula

+Ividy 12.
+Extica to 12a i chinisala

+1264 (Age 43)

+November 11: Komatsubara Persecution

+1268 (Age 47)

+May 12: Sends eleven letters of remonstration to key figures in Kamaku ıra

+(0. 70)

+1271 (Age 50)

+September 12: Tatsunokuchi Persecution.
+Thereafter begins inscribing tne Gononzon

+for his disciples.

+October 10: Sado Exile begins

+1272 (Age 51)

+January 16-17: Tsukahara Debate

+February: Revolt breaks out in Kyoto and Kamakura; writes 'The Openir ng of the Eyes'

+1273 (Age 52)

+April 25: Writes 'The Object of Devotion for Observing the Mind'

+1274 (Age 53)

+March 26: Returns to Kamakura from Sado

+April 8: Meets Hei no Saemon; predicts Mongols will attack Japan withi n the year

+May 17: Takes up residence at Mount Minobu ii tiic yeai

+October: Mongol forces invade the southern island of Kyushu

+Stabell Wongor forces invade the southern island of Ryushia

+1279 (Age 58)

+September 21: Twenty farmers arrested for their beliefs

+1281 (Age 60)

+May: Mongols invade Kyushu a second time

+,

+1282 (Age 61)

+October 13: Dies at the residence of Ikegami Munenaka at Ikegami in N 1usashi Province